 I call this phenomenon the “analysis paralysis” and consider it another type of procrastination evoked by the fear of moving forward.

-If you have already have the name for your photography blog you can move to the next step.
+If you already have the name for your photography blog you can move to the next step.
 If not, click the link below to get help.

 As a photographer, you can take two different approaches when selecting a name for your blog.